nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 2. Type your command.
 3. Press `Enter` to run the command.

-Feedback will appear at the bottom.
-If there's an error in your command, it will be highlighted in red in the input box.
-Simply modify and retry.
+Any feedback, including errors, will appear directly below the input box.

 ---